retypeapp/retype/configuration/project.md

 === lineNumbers : `string[]`

-An array of code block reference language strings to enable line numbering on.
+A llist of code block reference language strings to enable line numbering on.
 Default is `null`.

 ~~~json Enable line numbering for `js` and `json` code blocks site wide
 {